BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 A healthy Will Fuller is obviously a difference-maker.
 Light a candle and pray for those hamstrings each weekend. pic.twitter.com/gLOWA1uhTC— r-y-a-n (@StillRyanFive) October 5, 2020

-• Alohi Gilman (2017-19), S, Los Angeles Chargers: Played special teams and recorded one tackle in the Los Angeles's loss to Tampa Bay...
-This was the first tackle of his NFL career.
+• Alohi Gilman (2017-19), S, Los Angeles Chargers: Played special teams and recorded one tackle in Los Angeles’ loss to Tampa Bay … This was the first tackle of his NFL career.

 Long snapper JJ Jansen is about to pass Steve Smith on the team’s all-time games played list and has a shot to catch John Kasay at No. 1.— Joe Person (@josephperson) October 2, 2020